byhankim/learn-ds-algo/README.md

 # learn-ds-algo
 - at least one concept each and everyday to keep myself motivated.
-- primary language will be C.
+- primary language will be C, Cpp
 - DS
 	- abstract data types
 	- array
+	- stack
+	- queue / deque
 	- list (linked, single/double)
-	- stack
-	- queue / dequeue
 	- trees
 		- binary
 		- binary search tree